 - Using high tertiary stat, low endurance enhancements

-- Devastating Vengeance (Crit) and Serendipitous Assault (Power) Relics
+- Unranked – Devastating Vengeance (Crit) or Focused Retribution (Mastery) and Serendipitous Assault (Power) Relics

 Honestly, there is little need to worry about Armourings with this Bolster.
 Just focus on getting your Tertiary stats right, then switching your Mods to high Power ones.
-Using a Focused Retribution is a waste of time since it just increases your Mastery Stat, hence why I’ve suggested Devastating Vengeance as an alternative.
+Using a Focused Retribution Relic is a must for Ranked PvP but for Unranked PvP comes down to personal preference.

 Gearing Strategies and Tips

 Here are a couple of my tips and strategies on how to make the most of this gearing system.

 Focus entirely on your Item Rating until you are full 306